 Salinity in the Chesapeake Bay varies from season to season and year to year depending largely on the amount of freshwater flowing into the Bay.
-Generally, salinity in the lower Chesapeake Bay is characterized as polyhaline (between 18 and 30 ppt) (The Center for Conservation Biology, 2010).
-Normal surface salinities in the proposed action area vary from 10 to 24 ppt, with an average of 17.9 ppt.
+Generally, salinity in the lower Chesapeake Bay is characterized as polyhaline (between 18 and 30 ppt) (The Center for Conservation Biology, 2010), illustrated in Figure 5.
+Normal surface salinities in the proposed expansion site vary from 10 to 24 ppt, with an average of 17.9 ppt.
 Normal bottom salinities vary from 14 to 28 ppt, with an average of 22.2 ppt.
-Figure 9 shows the average surface and bottom in the proposed action area from 1984 to 2018 (CBP, 2019a).
+Figure 8 shows the average surface and bottom salinities in the proposed expansion site from 1984 to 2018 (CBP, 2019a).

-Figure 9.
+Figure 8.
 Average surface and bottom salinities in the proposed Wolf Trap Alternate Open Water Placement Site Northern Extension from 1984 to 2018.

-7.2 BATHYMETRY AND PHYSIOGRAPHY
+7.2 BATHYMETRY